-A century-old, MS Hans, was converted to live-aboard over a number of years.
+A century-old trading cargo ship, MS Hans, was converted to live-aboard and hosts the development of Dgen projects.

 IMO No 5141938

 |Classification: Motor Ship

 (can sit in ice and not be crushed)